Quantum Convolutional Neural Networks are Effectively Classically Simulable: Discussion

 Finally, we argue that our community is in dire need of non-trivial datasets as our exhaustive literature search did not produce a single example of a task that cannot be classified by simulating the action of the QCNN in the small subspace of low-bodyness observables.
+Indeed, for the considered condensed matter quantum datasets, the order parameters are local and allow for classification even through phase transitions.
 In fact, our results indicate that for classical data, shadow tomography is not even needed, as the whole model is entirely classically simulable.
-This result pushed back on the hope that the encoding scheme can somehow create classically-hard to simulate feature and sheds serious doubt on whether it even makes sense at all to embed classical data on a quantum computer for coherent processing via parametrized quantum circuits such as QCNNs.
-Whether the fact that we use trivial datasets in our QML model benchmarking is a positive bias effect or a more underlying phenomenon of physical problems is left as an open question.
+This result pushes back on the hope that the encoding scheme can somehow create classically-hard to simulate features and sheds serious doubt on whether it even makes sense at all to embed classical data on a quantum computer for coherent processing via parametrized quantum circuits such as QCNNs.
+Whether the fact that we use trivial datasets in our QML model benchmarking is a positive bias effect (i.e., only successful QCNN trainings make it into the published literature) or a more underlying phenomenon of physical problems is left as an open question.
+Hence, we also put the burden of proof on practitioners to find non locally-easy datasets that quantum models can classify when operating on a quantum computers, but that their classical surrogates cannot solve.
 Regardless, we believe that an introspection is needed when it comes to choosing QML benchmarking tasks to avoid using trivial ones.
-Indeed, we envision that hard datasets will be a necessary cornerstone towards non-hype-based QML.